Pratyay008/HM-Bank/README.md

 # HM-Bank

-A web application which is a basic banking system for making transactions between one user to other users.
+A web application which is a basic banking system for making transactions.

 ## About:
 - Can transfer money between one user to other users.